No working smoke alarms in Toronto house fire that killed four people, investigation finds

 A number of firefighters sustained minor injuries while responding to the blaze.

+Celeste was released from hospital less than a week after the fire and stayed with loved ones as she recovered from her injuries, which included scratches, burns and the effects of smoke inhalation.

+"Everyone must take fire safety seriously.
+Keep your family safe and make sure you have working smoke alarms and practice a home fire escape plan so everyone knows what to do when the alarm sounds," Celeste said in a statement.

-A friend of one of the victims said a total of 11 people were displaced as a result of the fire.
+Celeste’s friend said a total of 11 people were displaced as a result of the fire.

 Fire officials are reminding residents to ensure working smoke alarms are installed on every storey of a home, to change batteries annually and replace smoke alarms every 10 years.

-Jessop is also reminding people to exit their homes immediately once a fire starts instead of trying to gather items or fight the fire yourself.
+Jessop is also urging people to exit their homes immediately once a fire starts instead of trying to gather items or fight the fire themselves.

 “Our message continues to be the minute you hear your smoke alarms activate, you gather your loved ones, you follow your home escape plan that hopefully you practiced, you exit the building, and you call 911 from outside.
 You do not stay in for any reason and try and fight the fire,” he said.